 It’s a real sight to behold with four moving automations and rotating statues of the 12 apostles.
 The clock shows four times – Babylonian time, Old Bohemian time, German time and Sidereal time.
 It also shows the moon’s phases and the sun’s journey through the constellations of the zodiac.
 The calendar dial, just below the clock, shows the day of the month, the day of the week, feast days and allegorical pictures of the current month and sign of the zodiac.

-Charles Bridge is a stone gothic bridge which connects the old town of Prague with Lesser Town.
+Charles Bridge is a stone gothic bridge which connects the old town of Prague with Lesser Town (Mala Strana) over the Vltava River.
 Construction on the bridge began in 1357 and it’s said that egg yolks were mixed into the mortar to strengthen the construction of the bridge.
 There are 30 Baroque statues on the bridge and the whole bridge is pedestrianised.
 As we visited in March, it wasn’t too busy but I imagine that in the summer it’s really crowded.